shhhkun/productivity-scheduler/README.md

 ## Known Bugs/Issues

-- [x] Rank up notification will sometimes persist/stay
+- [] Rank up notification will sometimes persist/stay
-    - Potential Cause(s): large influx of XP at once, de-leveling
+    - [X] Potential Cause: large influx of XP at once, de-leveling
+    - [ ] New Cause: after page refresh, rank up notification is static (likely tied to data persistence)
 - [ ] Streak counter stuck at 0 days
     - will be fixed later on once data persistence and user login is implemented